ClimateImpactLab/energy-code-release-2020/README.md

 1. Historical data on energy consumption and climate are cleaned and merged, along with other covariates needed in our analysis (population and income).
 2. Econometric analysis is conducted to establish the energy-temperature empirical relationship.
 3. This relationship is used to project future impacts of climate change using an ensemble of climate models
-    * Note: this step is exceptionally computationally intensive, and sharable code that is helpful for an average user for steps after step 2 are a work in progress.
+    * Note: this step is exceptionally computationally intensive, and sharable code for steps after step 2 are a work in progress.
 4. These impacts are translated into empirical “damage functions” relating monetized damages to warming
 5. Damage functions are used to compute an energy-only partial social cost of carbon.